ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

 You still need to explicitly setup your site, and register your first staff user:

 1. Browse into the `/ghost` subpath in your Ghost server.
-You will be redirected to a setup form where you can give a title to your site and configure your first staff user.
+Ghost redirecteds you to a setup form where you can give a title to your site and configure your first staff user.
 In this guide, this setup page's full URL would be `https://ghost.homelab.cloud/ghost`:

     ![Ghost site setup form](images/g033/ghost-site-setup-form.webp "Ghost site setup form")

-2. After pressing the "Create account & start publishing" button in the previous form, you will get directly signed in as that new staff user in your Ghost site's administration dashboard:
+2. After pressing the "Create account & start publishing" button in the previous form, you get directly signed in as that new staff user in your Ghost site's administration dashboard:

     ![Onboarding in Ghost site administration area](images/g033/ghost-site-admin-area-onboarding.webp "Onboarding in Ghost site administration area")

-    You will be welcomed by the onboarding `Let's get started!` page that will help you start working with your Ghost site.
-Be aware that Ghost will automatically make your first staff user the owner of the site.
+    You are welcomed by the onboarding `Let's get started!` page that helps you start working with your Ghost site.
+Be aware that Ghost makes your first staff user the owner of the site automatically.

     Also, you will receive a welcome email in the email address of your staff user:

     ![Ghost new site welcome email](images/g033/ghost-welcome-email-site-staff-user.webp  "Ghost new site welcome email")

 3. With the site initialized and your first staff user registered, everytime you need to sign back into your Ghost site, remember to browse to the "hidden" administration subpath `/ghost`.
-Ghost will redirect you directly to the "Sign in" for staff users:
+Ghost redirects you directly to the "Sign in" page for staff users:

     ![Ghost site sign in form for staff users](images/g033/ghost-site-sign-in-staff-users.webp "Ghost site sign in form for staff users")

     The full subpath of this page is `/ghost/#/signin`.
-Ghost will redirect you here automatically when browsing to the `/ghost` subpath if you do not have a staff user session active in the site yet.
+Ghost redirects you here automatically when browsing to the `/ghost` subpath if you do not have a staff user session active in the site yet.

     > [!IMPORTANT]
     > **Staff users and members are different types of accounts in Ghost**\